 |Hazy day view of Manta, Ecuador.|

-The weather was perfect and after a week on the ship, the outdoor air was refreshing and invigorating.
-Plus, everything we wanted to see was within walking distance around us.
+The weather was perfect, and after a week on the ship, the outdoor air was refreshing and invigorating.
+Plus, everything we wanted to see was within walking distance of us.
 Here’s some information about Manta below:

 From this website:

 According to the 2001 census, the city had 192,322 inhabitants.
-Its main economic activity is tuna fishing.
-Other economic activities include tourism and a chemical industry with products from cleaning supplies to oils and margarine.
+Its primary economic activity is tuna fishing.
+Other economic activities include tourism and the chemical industry with products from cleaning supplies to oils and margarine.